DariuszMeissner/SpeedClick-React/README.md

 # SpeedClick Game version 2

+Second version with refreshed design and created by reat+typescript.

+### How it works
-Second version with refreshed design and created by reat+typescript Click many time as possible within the given time.
+Click many time as possible within the given time.